tamabsndra/simple-post-management/readme.md

-# Assessment-Miniproject
+# Simple-Post

 ## Project Overview

-Assessment-Miniproject is a full-stack web application built with a Next.js frontend and a Go backend.
+Simple-Post is a full-stack web application built with a Next.js frontend and a Go backend.
 This project allows users to register, log in, and manage posts.
 With essential CRUD functionality, it provides a practical example of a full-stack application, connecting frontend and backend technologies seamlessly.

 ## Features